brycewray/astro-site-legacy/src/pages/posts/2021/07/better-notifications-preside-email-app.md

 This is for all you power users who wield both the [MailMate](https://freron.com) Mac email app and [Preside](https://www.preside.io) iOS email app.

-In my post, "[Battle of the iOS email heavyweights](/posts/2020/05/battle-ios-email-heavyweights/)," I noted that the only thing that rubbed me the wrong way about the otherwise excellent (and, indeed, amazing) Preside was its not-so-great handling of notifications.
+In my post, “[Battle of the iOS email heavyweights](/posts/2020/05/battle-ios-email-heavyweights/),” I noted that the only thing that rubbed me the wrong way about the otherwise excellent (and, indeed, amazing) Preside was its not-so-great handling of notifications.
 This is intended as a feature, not a bug.
 Preside's developer, [Rich Waters](https://github.com/richwaters), [believes](https://preside.io/faq.html#Notifications) email notifications impair one's productivity.[^UGvsFAQs]

 [^UGvsFAQs]: Indeed, the [Preside User Guide](https://preside.io/userGuide.html) doesn't even mention notifications.
 For the official word on them, you have to go to the [Preside FAQs](https://preside.io/faq.html#Notifications).